moiz697/PgAi/README.md

 # pgai Extension for PostgreSQL

+## Introduction

-**Postgres - AI Extension (PgAi):** Integrating predictive analytics into the database through "predictive queries".
+**Postgres - AI Extension (PgAi):** PgAi integrates predictive analytics directly into PostgreSQL, allowing users to execute "predictive queries" seamlessly.
+This extension brings the power of AI-driven predictions into the database, enabling data-driven decisions and advanced analytics without the need for external tools.

 ## Installation Instructions